 WHITE-THROATED SPARROW (Zonotrichia albicollis)

-This video shows a white-throated sparrow feeding on black sunflower seeds from a feeder above.
+This video below shows a white-throated sparrow feeding on black sunflower seeds around a bird feeder.